executium/real-time-cryptocurrency-market-prices-websocket/ExecutiumSocket/README.md

 ## Subscribe to live data for specific `exchange` and `symbol`

 To get the live updates for any specific exchange and symbol you need to make a requet to socket with your listener.
-This request is specific for `asks` & `bids` prices
+This request is specific for `asks` & `bids` prices.
 ```
 let exchnage = "bitfinex";
 let symbol = 'btcusdt';